(Or, ‘In Defense of NaNoWriMo’)

 These are often the same people who dismiss NaNoWriMo as an exercise in futility.
 “Yeah, so you've written 50,000 words, but that doesn't mean it's a good story.
 You're just hacking it out to meet a word count!”

-Here's the thing: not one of these people is a working writer.
-I can say that with 100% confidence, for one simple reason — a reason that by definition only working writers truly understand.
+Here's the thing: these people are not working writers.
+I can say that with confidence, for one simple reason — a reason that by definition only working writers truly understand:

 WRITING MORE MAKES YOU A BETTER WRITER.